-As an initial step, we used data from the outcome of this "uniform policy" to train a machine learning model, with the goal to maximize user engagement while obeying bandwidth constraints, resulting in an "estimated optimal policy."
+We used data from the outcome of this "uniform randomization" to train a machine learning model, with the goal of maximizing user engagement while obeying bandwidth constraints, resulting in an "estimated optimal policy."
 Next, we conducted a prospective randomized evaluation, which compares the estimated optimal policy against the uniform policy by randomly assigning farmers to either their predicted optimal time (the targeted policy) or a time at random (the uniform policy).
 Using the data collected from these two policies allowed us to conduct two distinct types of evaluations.
-First, we conducted "on-policy" evaluations: since farmers were randomly assigned (as part of real world service operations) to two groups, where one group received the targeted policy and the other the uniform policy, we were able to estimate the treatment effect of the targeted policy by comparing the sample mean outcomes from the two groups of users.
+First, we conducted "onpolicy" evaluations: since farmers were randomly assigned (as part of real-world service operations) to two groups, where one group received the targeted policy and the other the uniform policy, we were able to estimate the treatment effect of the targeted policy by comparing the sample mean of outcomes from the two groups of users.
 Second, we conducted "off-policy" evaluations, where we estimated the counterfactual benefits of alternative policies (policies mapping farmer characteristics to call times) that were not used in practice.
 Our off-policy evaluations took advantage of the fact that millions of calls were randomly assigned to call times under the uniform policy.
-We repeated the process of estimating optimal policies based on previous data and then implementing them in a randomized evaluation several times, each time updating the estimated optimal policy using the most recent data.
-We also provide new evidence on the reliability of off-policy estimates by comparing the gains estimated from off-policy estimates obtained at the point of policy design (using data until time t) to actual gains that resulted from on-policy evaluation after time t.
-This analysis highlights the extent to which changes in user behavior (driven, for example, by changes in preferences, circumstance, or other shocks) created differences between on- and off-policy estimates.
-On-policy estimates also show the improvements in statistical power from implementing policies in practice in a setting where there are many possible call times to choose from.
+However, for both the "off-policy" and "on-policy" evaluations, separate data sets were used for policy estimation and evaluation so that the benefits of the targeted policy are not overstated.
+Particularly, the off-policy evaluations are different from in-sample prediction, as we used cross-fitting in our off-policy evaluation.
+Cross-fitting splits the data into multiple folds and uses separate data sets for the estimation of targeted policy and evaluation of the benefits of the targeted policy (see